SURFscz/SRAMsync/README.md

 #### Predefined attributes

-The previous sub section stated that the attributes are meaningless to the main loop.
+The previous subsection stated that the attributes are meaningless to the main loop.
 There are, however, two exceptions: `login_users`, `grace_period`.
 All users within a CO are also available in the `@all` entry.
-A service might wish for a more fine grained control on what users are allowed access.
+A service might wish for a more fine-grained control on what users are allowed access.
 For this purpose any group can be marked `login_users` through the attributes.
 This tells `sync-with-sram` that it should not use the implicit `@all` group, but rather the groups with this attribute.
 This means that `sync-with-sram` will only use